-Once the company gets into a distressing condition, it is very difficult to revive.
-High probability tends companies filing bankruptcy.
-It is very important for the management to notice the signs and take preventive actions accordingly.
+Once the company gets into a distressing condition, it isn’t easy to revive.
+High probability tends to cause companies to file for bankruptcy.
+The management needs to notice the signs and take preventive actions accordingly.
 However, if any way out if a company comes into a period of financial distress, below are the solutions for the same-

 #1 – Non-Financial Restructuring

-If on analysis, it is found that the company went into distressed condition because of poor management of inappropriate business plans, then it involves the restructuring board key personnel of the business is changed.
+Suppose on analysis, it is found that the company went into distressed condition because of poor management of inappropriate business plans.
+In that case, it involves the restructuring board where key personnel of the business are changed.
 Power is given to the expert, and all business plans are revised.
-Eventually, the company can come out of the situation in a steady manner without a permanent shutdown.
+Eventually, the company can steadily come out of the situation without a permanent shutdown.

 #2 – Financial Restructuring

-If the company is in distress condition because of insufficient cash inflow or incapable of repaying debt, solutions for them are as follow-
+If the company is in distress condition because of insufficient cash inflow or incapable of repaying debt, solutions for them are as follows-

 #1 – Private Workout

-In this solution, the company internally decides and plans out to get restructured.
-A few solutions are
+In this solution, the company internally decides and plans to restructure.
+A few solutions are to:

-- Negotiate with borrowers to curtail interest rates or waive of charges.
+- Negotiate with borrowers to curtail interest rates or waive charges.

 - Have a higher high credit period

 - Improvise business strategies

-- Appropriate marketing and sales strategy to increase sales
+- Implement appropriate marketing and sales strategy to increase sales

 - Frame relevant cost-cutting plans